gamer-project/gamer/doc/wiki/Installation:-Machine-Configuration-File.md

 If the machine configuration file is not available for your machine or the existing one is not appropriate, you will need to create a new one with the following instructions.

 > [!NOTE]
-> If you want to set the default machine configuration file for all of the Gamer copies under your user account, use the `--global` option instead of `--local`.
+> If you want to set the default machine configuration file for all of the GAMER copies under your user account, use the `--global` option instead of `--local`.
-Still, you can override the global setting for the individual Gamer copies with the `--local` option.
+Still, you can override the global setting for the individual GAMER copies with the `--local` option.
 Furthermore, you can override the default setting with the `--machine=` option in `configure.py`.

 ## Machine Configuration File